ghostwalkerj/jiyosub/README.md

 ## About Me

 I have over 25 years of development experience.
 Yes, I am that old.
-I am also an avid investor in startups.
-I am passionate about DeFi, so much so that I have most of my funds invested.
+I am also an avid investor in startups and run a successful innovation fund.
+I am passionate about DeFi, so much so that I have most of my own wealth in crypto.

 ### Qualifications